 Indian Mujahideen operative’s wife deported from Bhatkal to Pakistan

-New Delhi, Oct 08: The wife of a suspected terror operative from Bhatkal has been deported.
-Arsala Abeer, 32, the Pakistani wife of Syed Ismail Afaq Lanka who is jail for supplying arms to the Indian Mujahideen was deported after she was handed the cut-off date.
+New Delhi, Oct 08: The wife of a suspected terror operative from Bhatkal in jail for supplying arms to the Indian Mujahideen was deported after she was handed the cut-off date.

 The Ministry of External Affairs had rejected her visa renewal application in August.
 The police periodically renewed a two-year visa after she married Afaq in 2006 and settled in Bhatkal.

-The Union Home Ministry had issued a notice to her in August seeking an explanation of why her visa should not be canceled.
+The Union Home Ministry had issued a notice to her in August seeking an explanation of why her visa should not be cancelled.
 The ministry also informed her that in case she does not leave the country of her own volition, she would be deported.

 JeM, Lashkar asked to lie low: Pakistan re-launches Al Umar Mujahideen in Kashmir